Mamasmess333/Admit_Predict/README.md

 - **Demographics** (gender, ethnicity, income distributions)
 - **Financial factors** (average aid, average debt, Pell Grant percentages)

 The goal is to train regression models (Linear Regression, Decision Trees, k-Nearest Neighbors) to predict **admission rates** (ADM_RATE) at the institutional level and identify which factors most strongly influence admission decisions, making the admissions landscape more transparent.
+The original pitch mentioned classification; because the published Scorecard labels are continuous rates (not admit/deny records), we model admissions as a regression problem and note in Notebook 4 how a thresholded classification view could be layered on later if needed.

 **Problem Type**: Regression (predicting continuous admission rate 0-1)
 **Target Variable**: `ADM_RATE` (institutional admission rate)
-**Final Dataset**: 827 institutions, 11 features
+**Final Dataset**: 610 institutions, 20 features (Scorecard + IPEDS + FSA)

 ---